clemy/VisuAalWiNes/README.md

 # prexvis

-## The visualization frontend for the aalwines tool
+## A visualization frontend for the AalWiNes tool
 This project is based on code from the VisuAAL project (github:petergjoel/VisuAAL) by Peter G. Jensen.

 ## Requirements